 On 15 December, six weeks after his death, the authorities added Kim to the Federal Financial Monitoring Service (Rosfinmonitoring) "List of Terrorists and Extremists".
 Banks are obliged to freeze the assets of people on this list.

 Kim, an amputee who had also lost some of his fingers, told Jehovah's Witnesses on 13 October how he had had difficulty orientating himself when armed officers knocked on the door early in the morning.
 His wife, Vera Kim, saw that one operative was outside the window about to break it in with a tyre iron, and managed to get the door open before he did so.

 Kim also suffered from hypertension and heart problems, and had been hospitalised two years before after a suspected stroke.
 "During the search, my blood pressure rose sharply.
 By the evening, I felt ill again.
 The pressure did not subside, in the morning I had another nosebleed, my heart began to hurt again."

-Yury Kim is the third Jehovah's Witness to die before his trial began.
+Yury Kim is the fourth Jehovah's Witness to die before his trial began.
 Yury Mikhailovich Geraskov (born 12 January 1956) died on 24 April 2020, shortly before the first full hearing in his case was due to take place at Pervomaysky District Court in Kirov.
 He had not spent any time in detention, but "stress connected with persecution for his faith had negatively affected Yury's health", Jehovah's Witnesses noted.